 The males reach around 24-26 pounds in weight at their heaviest and stand at around 17 inches at the shoulder.

-They originate from North Africa, like many sighthounds and are known for their confident personalities and above average intelligence.
+They originate from North Africa, like many sighthounds, and are known for their confident personalities and above-average intelligence.

 They might be a handful without proper training.
-However, they’re loving and loyal dogs, much like greyhounds and share a similar fur type.
+However, they’re loving and loyal dogs, much like greyhounds, and share a similar fur type.

-They’re also hypo-allergenic, so they’d be great dogs for people suffering from allergies.
+They’re also hypoallergenic, so they’d be great dogs for people suffering from allergies.

 They were originally bred for guarding the camps in West Africa at night – their thin fur perfectly adapted to the African heat.
-However, with the lack of work their breed in currently in decline.
+However, with the lack of work their breed is currently in decline.

-They’re often used as hunters or farm watch dogs.
+They’re often used as hunters or farm watchdogs.
 Their purpose in breeding has meant that they aren’t as comfortable with human company as other sighthounds.

 And even though they are friendly, they don’t crave your attention quite as much as a greyhound would.

-Despite their differences in body type, coloring and coat style, all of the dog breeds within the greyhound family have one thing in common – temperament.
+Despite their differences in body type, coloring, and coat style, all of the dog breeds within the greyhound family have one thing in common – temperament.

-Despite their size and appearance, they can be quite lazy and mostly make excellent apartment dogs, but can get quite anxious if left alone, so you’ll need to have a backup plan if you have a busy lifestyle.
+Despite their size and appearance, they can be quite lazy and mostly make excellent apartment dogs but can get quite anxious if left alone, so you’ll need to have a backup plan if you have a busy lifestyle.